Please ensure Javascript is enabled for purposes of website accessibility

 • The main entrance to the museum is on Left Bank, and has sliding glass doors which open automatically via a motion sensor.

-• The main entrance leads directly to the foyer and Info Desk on the ground floor, and is level throughout.
+• The main entrance leads directly to the foyer area, where there’s a large digital screen on the wall ahead, and the welcome desk to the left on the ground floor, and is level throughout.

 How busy is the museum?

-• When arriving at the museum, the Info Desk area may be busy with visitors and groups arriving.
-The Processional Way can also be a busy space.
+• When arriving at the museum, the welcome desk area may be busy with visitors and groups arriving.
+The wider foyer area around the welcome desk can also be a busy space.
 If you’re feeling overwhelmed, please speak to a member of staff.

 Starting your visit